Bare-knuckle boxing: Irish stand down

-"Irish stand down" is a type of traditional bare knuckle fighting where the aspect of maneuvering around the ring is removed, leaving only the less nuanced aspects of punching and "taking" punches.
-This form of combat was popular in Irish American ghettos in the United States in the late 19th century but was eclipsed in the Irish American community first by bare knuckle boxing and then later by regulation boxing.
+The "Irish stand down" is a type of traditional bare-knuckle fighting where the aspect of maneuvering around the ring is removed, leaving only the less nuanced aspects of punching and "taking" punches.
+This form of combat was popular in Irish-American ghettos in the late 19th century but was eclipsed in the community first by bare-knuckle boxing and then later by regulation boxing.
 The Irish stand down is also known as strap fighting or toe to toe.

 Modern bare-knuckle boxing

-Bareknuckle boxing returned, legally, to the United Kingdom after more than a century in Kettering, Northamptonshire, on June 29, 2015.
+After more than a century, bare-knuckle boxing returned legally to the UK in Kettering on 29 June 2015.
 The show was promoted by UBBAD, headed by Joe Smith-Brown and Jim Freeman.
-Smith-Brown and Freeman discovered that, by law, fighters would have to wear hand wraps in order to compete in bareknuckle contests legally.
+They discovered that, by law, fighters would have to wear hand wraps in order to compete in bare-knuckle contests legally.

 With the resurgence of bare-knuckle boxing in the 21st century, several modifications have been made to classical rules that controlled historical bare-knuckle boxing.
 Additionally, there are several changes from the Marquess of Queensberry Rules.
-Most notably, there is an 18-second count on any knockdown in the BKB, although the BKFC uses the traditional 10-count.
+Most notably, there is an 18-second count on any knockdown in the BKB, although the BKFC and BYB Extreme use the traditional 10-count.
 In most modern bare-knuckle promotions, there is no three-knockdown rule and fighters cannot be saved by the bell.
-Fights consists of 5 rounds of 2 minutes in BKFC and 7 rounds of 2 minutes in BKB.
+Fights consists of 5 rounds of 2 minutes in BKFC, both for non-title and title fights.
+In BKB and BYB Extreme, non-title fights are 5 rounds of 3 minutes while title fights are 7 rounds of 3 minutes.
+Female fights in both BKB and BYB Extreme are shortened to two-minute rounds.
 One of the distinguishing characteristics of modern bare-knuckle boxing is the inclusion of punching in the clinch, also known as "dirty boxing".
-In BKB, the rules are essentially those of gloved boxing but with the absence of gloves.
+In BKB, punching in the clinch is prohibited and fights can range from 3 rounds of 3 minutes to 7 rounds of 3 minutes.

+In October 2021, BKFC Thailand (later renamed BKFC Asia) was established as the officially licensed branch of Bare Knuckle Fighting Championship (BKFC) in Asia.
+It hosted its first event, titled BKFC Thailand 1: The Game Changer on 18 December 2021, at the Pattaya Exhibition And Convention Hall in Pattaya.
+BKFC Thailand became the first promotion to receive full licensing and sanctioning for bare-knuckle boxing in Thailand and Asia.

-On the 26th February 2022 Mathilda Wilson of Sweden took on Taylor Reeves of England, who had stepped in as a late replacement, in the first legally sanctioned female bare knuckle bout to take place in the UK in the modern era.
-The bout was held in Wolverhampton and was sanctioned and governed by the International Sport Kick-boxing Association ISKA Mathilda Wilson was victorious winning by TKO in the first round and in the process became the first ever Scandinavian women to compete professionally in bare knuckle.
+On 26 February 2022, Swedish fighter Mathilda Wilson defeated English fighter (and late replacement) Taylor Reeves in the UK's first legal female bare-knuckle fight in the modern era.
+The bout was held in Wolverhampton and was sanctioned and governed by the International Sport Kickboxing Association, with Wilson winning by first-round TKO to become the first Scandinavian woman ever to compete professionally in bare-knuckle boxing.